olutobi1996/pure-souls/README.md

   - This section will allow the user to see exactly what classes are provided at Pure Souls.
 The section allows the user to see the full name of the class given to allow for user to choose what they prefer.
   - This section will be changed from time to time as different classes may be adapted in the future.
+  - The in Techniques & Classes section uses css styling to gather section in two vertical columns and when viewed on other applications to adapt to the width and height of technology used by stacking each paragraph and heading on top of one another.

 ![Meetup Times](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)